 London on a Budget Guide

-This post is a guide for visitors and tourist who are visiting London on a budget (updated for 2018).
-We provide tips on free museums, inexpensive food, discount theatre tickets, as well as 1, 2, 3 and 5-day budget itineraries.
+This post provides 30 tips for those visiting London on a budget, including free museums, inexpensive food, discount theatre tickets, as well as budget itineraries.

 - Save on Tours and Attractions

 - Hotels and Accommodations

 - Discount Shopping